necsi/source-translation-text/0_english_source/guidelines.md

 ## Download Guidelines as PDF

+Testing Treatments for COVID-19: CT-scans for visible disease progression﻿

+- How to use CT scans to better monitor COVID-19 progression

 Everyday Life and COVID-19

 - What to do about: Apartment buildings, grocery shopping, necessary errands, packages and mail